doli-hemanth-sai/MobilePricePredictionmodel/Cleaning data set/readme.md

-This folder contains the code for cleaning data set and forming a new data set which is cleaned.
+This folder is cleaning the data .